Radja Nainggolan: Antwerp

-On 10 August 2021, Inter Milan announced that Nainggolan's contract with the club had been terminated by mutual consent; four days later, the 33-year-old signed a two-year deal with Antwerp.
+On 10 August 2021, Inter Milan announced that Nainggolan's contract with the club had been terminated by mutual consent; four days later, the 33-year-old signed a two-year deal with Royal Antwerp.
 He made his debut in his country's First Division on 22 September, starting in the 4–2 home victory against Genk.
 His first goal in the competition was the game's only away to neighbours Beerschot on 5 December, and he dedicated the goal to his late mother whose honour had been insulted by the local fans.

 On 17 October 2022, Nainggolan was suspended indefinitely by Antwerp after being arrested for driving with an expired driver's licence and later smoking an electronic cigarette on the bench ahead of a 3–0 loss at Standard Liége.
 In December, he left by mutual consent.

 SPAL

 After weeks of speculation, on 30 January 2023 Nainggolan officially joined Italian second-tier club SPAL, coached by former Roma team-mate and friend Daniele De Rossi, on a free transfer, signing a five-month contract with an option for one more season in case of promotion.
+Not only was this not achieved, they were relegated as second-bottom.

+Bhayangkara

+In late November 2023, Nainggolan agreed to a deal at Bhayangkara, being acquired in an effort from the side to avoid relegation from the Liga 1 by replacing several foreign players.
+He was under contract for the remainder of the season, and was reported to be earning IDR 1 billion per month with a bonus of IDR 416 million per appearance; in his first press conference, he admitted that he was not aware of an Indonesian league but would "give his best so that Bhayangkara can remain in Liga 1."

+After failing to appear in the previous match against PSM Makassar, Nainggolan made his debut as a substitute on 17 December in a 3–0 win over Persita Tangerang, his team's first in 17 league games.
+He scored his only goal on 16 March 2024, in a 2–3 home defeat to Dewa United.

+Later career

+On 21 January 2025, Nainggolan signed for Challenger Pro League club Lokeren-Temse on a five-month deal.
+On his debut, he scored an Olympic goal in a 1–1 home draw against Lierse.